stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 2. Each element of the off-heap array is itself a compound block of memory.

 The elements of an array with a reference component type (such as strings) can be accessed using a `VarHandle`.
 Unfortunately FFM does not seem to provide an equivalent mechanism to access structure elements.
 Array handles _can_ be retrieved for the individual __fields__ of a structure array but not for the elements themselves.
-It is worth noting that the `jextract` equivalent generally abandons handles and accesses the off-heap memory directly, often using nasty hard-coded byte offsets.
+It is worth noting that for these cases the `jextract` equivalent generally abandons handles and accesses the off-heap memory directly, often using nasty hard-coded byte offsets.

 Therefore the following abstraction is introduced to the array transformer to retrieve and modify the off-heap array elements for the different cases: